mindbat/track2-functional/THE-CHAT-RETURNS.md

 arguments, `constructor` and `add-message`, are expected to be functions.
 The simulator will use the `constructor` function to create a new conversation of `message-limit` messages.
 The `add-message` function will be used to add `message-count` messages to the conversation.
-This conversation simulating function still has some minor imperative aspects, but demonstrates some of the capabilities available in functional languages.

 The first feature we will look at is infinite lists.
 Computers do not have infinite memory, storage, or processing capacity, so this may sound like a